RachelCameron/cameron-cop3330-assignment4part2/README.md

 "One or more invalid entries, please try again."
 3. Check the checkbox next to the label "Check If Complete" only if the item is already completed.
 If it is not already complete, leave the box unchecked.
-- REMOVE AN ITEM:
+- REMOVE AN ITEM: Click once on the item you want to remove to select it.
+Once selected, the item will automatically highlight blue to indicate selection.
+Click on the "Remove Item" button to finalize removal of the selected item.
-- CLEAR ALL ITEMS:
+- CLEAR ALL ITEMS: To clear the list of all items, click the "Clear All List Items" button.
 - EDIT ITEM DESCRIPTION: Double-click the current item description of the item description you would like to edit.
 Type the new item description and press the enter key.
 If the new item description is not valid, it will not update in the